takeAction/jekyll-now/_posts/2018-04-22-Java-Synchronized.md

 #### Lock Condition

   `wait()`, `notify()` and `notifyAll()` are the same as `await()`, `signal()` and `signalAll()` of `Lock` object.

+  A thread cannot call wait(), notify() or notifyAll() without holding the lock on the object the method is called on.

+  The methods notify() and notifyAll() do not save the method calls to them in case no threads are waiting when they are called.
+  The notify signal is then just lost.
+Therefore, if a thread calls notify() before the thread to signal has called wait(), the signal will be missed by the waiting thread.
+This may or may not be a problem, but in some cases this may result in the waiting thread waiting forever, never waking up, because the signal to wake up was missed.

 #### Synchronization type